-These vegan black bean brownies are healthy and full of fiber and protein.
-Easy to make.
-Perfect to have in the morning with coffee or as an afternoon snack.
-Kid friendly.
-Oil free, dairy free and egg free brownies.
-Can be made gluten free.
+These gluten free, vegan black bean brownies are full of healthy ingredients, fiber and protein.
+Whip up in less than 30 minutes.
+Easy to make and goes perfectly with a morning coffee or an afternoon tea.
+Oil free, dairy free, egg free brownies.

-I wanted a brownie that would make me feel good and didn’t give me a stomach ache after.
+I wanted something that would make me feel good and didn’t give me a stomach ache.

-- Black beans – no, you won’t be able to taste these in the brownies.
-Black beans add protein and fiber to this recipe as well as making them moist and dense.
+- Can of black beans - Black beans add protein and fiber to this recipe as well as making them moist and dense.

-- Peanut butter – We’re replacing oil in this recipe with peanut butter.
-This adds protein to these brownies as well and cuts out the oil.
+- Peanut butter - We're replacing oil in this recipe with peanut butter.
+This adds a little extra protein to these brownies as well and cuts out the oil.
+You can also replace this with melted coconut oil or almond butter.

-- Coconut sugar – Coconut sugar is great to use because it’s less processed and still has its fiber and minerals intact.
-If you can’t find coconut sugar, use date sugar or brown sugar.
+- Coconut sugar - Coconut sugar is great to use because it's less processed and still has its fiber and minerals intact.
+If you can't find coconut sugar, use date sugar, brown sugar or granulated sugar.

-- Oat flour – To make oat flour, just blend ½ cup of old fashioned or rolled oats in a blender until it breaks down into a flour.
+- Oat flour - To make oat flour, just blend ½ cup of gluten free old fashioned oats in a blender until it breaks down into a flour.
+You can also use whole wheat or all purpose flour.

 - Baking powder - This helps give us a lift to the recipe.

-- Non-dairy chocolate chips – I love adding in chocolate chips after the batter is smooth.
-It adds another layer of chocolate and texture.
+- Non-dairy chocolate chips - I love adding in vegan chocolate chips after the batter is smooth.
+It adds another layer of chocolate flavor and texture.

 - First, make you oat flour by blending ½ cup of old fashioned oats in the blender until it forms a flour.